 - Follow the pre-agreed agenda, and keep the meeting moving toward its primary objectives.

 - Do not over-command, let the group work organically, if possible.

 - Control the efficiency and fairness of the meeting by giving the floor to those who ask to speak.

 - Let every participant speak once before giving others the floor a second time.

-- If a discussion gets side-tracked, refocus it back on topic.
+- If a discussion gets side-tracked, refocus it back on the topic.

-- Set an example for respect and courtesy; let participants know you expect the same.
+- Set an example of respect and courtesy, let participants know you expect the same.